 One of the top unexpected strategies listed by companies to reduce costs was to rescind job offers.
 We categorize that as a surprising result because we would anticipate that WFM practices would keep hiring in line with core business needs and hiring freezes would be implemented long before the decision to reduce the workforce is executed, allowing processes the time to even out.

 Another unexpected result is that salary reductions are not higher on the list of potential cost-saving actions (less than 10% of responses).
-This is surprising because reducing payroll expense is the end goal of a workforce reduction.
+This is surprising because reducing payroll expenses is the end goal of a workforce reduction.
 Leveraging a minimal pay cut of 1-3% across the board can result in substantial savings for an organization.
 Perhaps this is due to the proximity of responses during the COVID era where salary reductions were heavily deployed by organizations seeking to avoid layoffs and maybe those companies have yet to return to pre-COVID salaries as is.

 Our most unexpected result, however, is that more than one-fourth of organizations that responded indicated that their organization is taking no other cost-saving actions in the wake of a workforce reduction.
 In this modern era of work and the sustained volatility of the economic climate, it seems irresponsible at best and negligent at worst to fail to deploy a truly holistic and balanced approach to cost reduction strategies.
 Reducing your workforce should be your last line of defense, not your first.